The Truckies: Episodes

+Reception

+Reviewing the first episode the Sun Herald said "the ABC has gone down market... the people at whom this series is aimed would rarely turn to the ABC."

 Critique

 John Wood later recalled: "I thought it was a tremendously innovative show, but it came aground on the reef of ABC internal politics.
 Obviously there were things wrong with it, and I guess by going for truthfulness they stuffed up in a sense, because one of the problems in driving along in a truck and doing different angles and two shots and reverses is that it's totally impossible to match the engine revs at any time.
 But apart from that problem of not being able to match the soundtrack, I thought it was a wonderful show.
 Unfortunately it caused a lot of havoc, because the guy who took over as head of drama in Sydney had been an ex-sound recordist, and he regarded it as beneath his 'golden standard', so he was very willing to sabotage it.
 And it was a great excuse for the Sydney mob to say you stuffed up down there."